lubianat/omero-ontop-to-rdf-comparisons/README.md

 # Comparison of the OMERO-ONTOP and OMERO-RDF

 OMERO-ONTOP and OMERO-RDF are two different projects towards a similar goal: making microscopy metadata from OMERO databases acessible from SPARQL endpoints.
 For that, the database information needs to be stored in RDF triples, and conversion is needed.

 To understand the details and differences of both, it is important to grasp some core concepts.
 They include:

 * The OME Data Model, OME-XML and OME-TIFF

-* The representation of the OME Data Model in OMERO Postgres database
+* The representation of the OME Data Model in OMERO databases

 * The ontologies and namespaces related to OME